 If your work is published in the print edition, you will also receive a contributor’s copy.
 If your work is published either online or in print, and you wish to purchase a subscription to Scifaikuest, you will receive a modest discount.

 Please heed the guidelines.
 When in doubt, submit, or at least query.
 And please be patient…everyone involved here–you, me, the publisher–everyone has day jobs.
 We’ll try like heck to keep our response times down to one month.
-If it runs to two months, you might drop us a line.
-That number once again is email@example.com.
+If it runs to two months, you might drop us a line at email@example.com.